flyteorg/flytectl/docs/source/gen/flytectl_get_task.rst

-Retrieve all the tasks within project and domain(task,tasks can be used interchangeably in these commands):
+Retrieve all the tasks within project and domain(task/tasks can be used interchangeably in these commands):
 ::

  flytectl get task -p flytesnacks -d development